gbisaga/devops/aws-devops-allnotifications.md

 ### CloudWatch metrics
 - Exporting metrics - S3, elasticsearch, etc.
   - Doesn't export metrics natively
+  - New in 2021 - metrics stream to Kinesis firehose
   - There's an API call get-metric-statistics - get back JSON document with timestamps, max, unit
   - Always think: how do I automate this?
 Create CloudWatch scheduled event -> target = Lambda call
 - KEY IDEA Important metrics - important to know if you need to create a custom metric or automatically available
   - EC2 - CPU, disk, network - but no internal info like memory usage or processes
   - EBS - I/O, queue length - no info on disk space usage
   - ASG - info on ASG itself like Min/max/desired and instances; aggregate on instances
-  - ALB - traffic, error rates, connections, capacity
+  - ALB - traffic, error rates, connections, capacity - not utilization (serverless)
-  - RDS - like EC2 but more info because it's managed (memory, disk)
+  - RDS - like EC2 but more info because it's managed (memory, disk space)

 ### CodeBuild
 - CW Events for failed builds, trigger notifications